Browse topics

 Resource applets are where project configuration lives.
 If you need agents, scripts, or automations to reach a system later, save it as a resource.

-Tool applets
+Utility applets

-A tool applet is an ephemeral session you launch from the New Tab page.
+A utility applet is an ephemeral session you launch from the New Tab page.
 Nothing is saved.
 Use it, close the tab, move on.
 The next time you need one you start a fresh session.

 Examples: Browser, File & Media Explorer, WordPress Global Dashboard.

-Tool applets are for quick work that does not need to persist.
+Utility applets are for quick work that does not need to persist.

 Applets that are both